KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 :nonumber:
 :class: dropdown

-Create a dictionary called student with your name and age.
+Create a dictionary called student with your name and age 10.
 Print the student dictionary.
 Update the age to your current age.
 Add your university as a new key.
 Remove the "age" key.
 Print the updated student dictionary.